 History: The University of Toledo's Lake Erie Center (LEC - pictured at right) is an interdisciplinary research and education center dedicated to solving environmental problems at the land-water interface and bay-lake exchanges in the Great Lakes – the world's largest freshwater ecosystem.
 The location of the LEC on the shore of western Lake Erie provides lake access and proximity to agricultural and wetland habitats, at the gateway to the upper and lower Great Lakes.
 LEC research focuses on linkages between land use, aquatic resources, and ecosystem function and services – using the western Lake Erie Basin land-lake continuum as a model of Laurentian Great Lakes ecosystems and aquatic systems worldwide.

-The projects facilitated by the proposed sensor equipment will substantially augment our understanding of complex ecosystem functioning by improving scientific infrastructure and by increasing interactions among scientific disciplines.
+The projects facilitated by the proposed sensor equipment are substantially augmenting our understanding of complex ecosystem functioning by improving scientific infrastructure and by increasing interactions among scientific disciplines.
 Scientists, agencies, environmental groups, post-doctoral scholars, graduate and undergraduate students, teachers, high school students, and the public have joined forces at the Lake Erie Center to study Great Lakes land-water interactions as a model of aquatic ecosystems worldwide.
-The new lake sensor network will greatly enhance and grow educational and research opportunities through this well-interfaced environmental science learning community to serve as an educational and research model for the nation.
+The lake sensor network is greatly enhancing and growing educational and research opportunities through this well-interfaced environmental science learning community and serving as an educational and research model for the nation.

-The new lake sensor network is being linked with other existing flux towers in the terrestrial portions of the Maumee River Watershed, including the Oak Openings Savannah, a coastal wetland at the Lake Erie Shoreline, a cropland, and an urban flux tower (see image below for site locations).
-These clustered towers will permit us for understand the water-land interactions at the watershed scale and provide key cross-discipline education and research opportunities.
-The southern shore of Lake Erie and particularly Maumee Bay are intensely human-impacted systems due to high human population density, industrial activity, and agricultural runoff; for which this proposed sensor system network will be invaluable.
+The lake sensor network is linked with other existing flux towers in the terrestrial portions of the Maumee River Watershed, including the Oak Openings Savannah, a coastal wetland at the Lake Erie Shoreline, a cropland, and an urban flux tower (see image below or click here for site locations).
+These clustered towers are permitting us to understand the water-land interactions at the watershed scale and providing key cross-discipline education and research opportunities.
+The southern shore of Lake Erie and particularly Maumee Bay are intensely human-impacted systems due to high human population density, industrial activity, and agricultural runoff; for which the sensor system network is invaluable.
 Many of our current research projects at the University of Toledo have immediate application such as tracking E. coli populations, monitoring harmful algal blooms (see image at left -- algal bloom on August 30, 2011, across the street from the LEC in Oregon, OH), remediating waste disposal sites, constructing wetlands, and enhancing sportfish ecology and population structure.
 Building on existing partnerships with agencies including USEPA, NOAA, USDA, USGS, NASA, USDA, USFWS, Great Lakes Fishery Commission, the Ohio, Michigan, Pennsylvania, and New York Departments of Natural Resources, and the Ontario Ministry of Natural Resources allows for rapid dissemination of information and high potential for implementation.
-These agencies have joined our "Environmental Sciences Leaning Community at the Land-Lake Ecosystem Interface", and will aid the proposed sensor network.
+These agencies have joined our "Environmental Sciences Leaning Community at the Land-Lake Ecosystem Interface", and are currently aiding the sensor network.

-The new lake sensor network will significantly enhance development of the LEC as an environmental research and education leader, serving as a state-of-the-art website and tour demonstration – located just next door to the popular Maumee Bay State Park.
-The LEC features a popular monthly public seminar series on environmental research, weekly public and school group tours, a NSF Gk-12 program for Graduate fellows in 8 local high schools (reaching 420 students per year), and a NSF URM Undergraduate Research and Mentoring program; all interfaced in a land-lake Environmental Science Learning Community that will network with the new sensor research program and our website.
-We will focus the 2012-13 academic year of the GK-12 program on utilizing the new sensor network data in the high school classrooms, beginning with the summer training course for our teachers and graduate fellows in the program.
-High school students then will engage in science fair projects utilizing the network.
+The lake sensor network is significantly enhancing development of the LEC as an environmental research and education leader, serving as a state-of-the-art website and tour demonstration – located just next door to the popular Maumee Bay State Park.
+The LEC features a popular monthly public seminar series on environmental research, weekly public and school group tours, a NSF Gk-12 program for Graduate fellows in 8 local high schools (reaching 420 students per year), and a NSF URM Undergraduate Research and Mentoring program; all interfaced in a land-lake Environmental Science Learning Community that is networked with the sensor research program and our website.
+We are focused the GK-12 program on utilizing the sensor network data in high school classrooms, including their science fair projects.